 Babies born with an umbilical hernia

 The doctor may order a blood test to rule out other possible causes for the patient's symptoms.
-The patient will then be referred to a bone specialist (orthopedic surgeon).
+The patient will then be referred to a bone specialist (orthopedic surgeon) to examine the bone tumour.
 The following diagnostic tests may be ordered:

 Bone scan: a liquid which contains radioactive material is injected into a vein.
 This material collects in the bone, especially in abnormal areas, and is detected by a scanner.
 The image is recorded on a special film.